Implicated in a wide range of

 - Iron oxide

-were unsightly (often leaving a white film on the skin), newer "microfine" formulations are invisible after being
+formulations were unsightly (often leaving a white film on the skin), newer "microfine" formulations are invisible

-- Sunscreens are classified as "water-resistant" if they maintain their protection after two 20-minute
+resistance - Sunscreens are classified as "water-resistant" if they maintain their protection after

-immersions in water.
-They are classified as "waterproof" if they maintain their protection after four 20-minute
+two 20-minute immersions in water.
+They are classified as "waterproof" if they maintain their protection after four

-immersions.
-You should seek a water-resistant or waterproof sunscreen if you will be participating in water sports, such as
+20-minute immersions.
+You should seek a water-resistant or waterproof sunscreen if you will be participating in water sports,

 if you are actively sweating.